aws-samples/aws-genai-conversational-rag-reference/docs/content/development/path-to-prod/index.md

 Some of the permission details in the stack may still need further refinement to match your use-cases.
 Please review the source code as well as the overall architecture to decide appropriate approach of integrating your guardrails into the system.

 Similarly, the Presentation Tier is constructed only with 2 types of users and some permission segmentation, but in order to fit a Production use-case, it is required that application permission is carefully discussed with your team, role/permission matrix is developed for such system, and associating development is carried out to actualize it.

+## Infrastructure and System Enhancements

+### Multiple Product Environments

+For simplicity, all resources are deployed into one account.
+Creating multiple accounts to organize all the resources of the solution is a good DevOps practice.
+A multi-account strategy is important not only to improve governance but also to increase security and control of the resources that support the business.
+This strategy allows developers, data scientists and data engineers to experiment, innovate, and integrate faster, while keeping the production environment safe and available for your customers.

+It is recommended to create at least 3 different AWS accounts, one for each environment: Dev, Staging and Production.

+### Dev Environment

+Dev Environment should be equipped with the same type of resources as the Production environment, as well as Sagemaker Studio/Notebook where data scientist can experiment with developing the machine learning solution.

+### Staging Environment

+Similar to the Dev Environment, Staging Environment should have the same type of resources like in the Production Environment.
+And it is used to run fully end-to-end integration tests before the infrastructure as code changes or the new models are deployed to the Production Environment.

+### Production Environment

+Production Environment is a more tightly controlled environment used to serve inferences on real-world data for real-world customers.
+All the infrastructure changes and new models must be fully tested before being deployed to Production Environment.